How to use RDP with 2FA

 Run putty: with WindowsExplorer (e.g. MyComputer) find putty.exe, double-click.
 Set options as above, or Load your saved session settings, and click Open.

-Follow the prompts: type your normal enna login name to login as, then when prompted type the words from your paper skey sheet for the line number shown, or the authenticator code, then your normal enna password.
+Follow the prompts: type your enna login name to login as, then when prompted type the code or the words from your paper skey sheet for the line number shown, then your enna password.
 You will be logged in to enna.

 The very first time you connect, you will be prompted about the as-yet unknown authenticity fingerprint: say yes.